Five facts about the Tornio LNG terminal

 Fact 2.
 The terminal is a major collaboration project

-The terminal is owned by Manga LNG Ltd, but the terminal is a joint project between Outokumpu and SSAB steel mills, EPV Energy Ltd and the leading LNG company in the Nordic countries, Skangas.
-Skangas is a subsidiary of Gasum.
+The terminal is owned by Manga LNG Ltd, but the terminal is a joint project between Outokumpu and SSAB steel mills, EPV Energy Ltd and Gasum.
 The terminal was constructed by Wärtsilä.

 Fact 3.
 The Tornio LNG terminal is the second one in Finland, but a third one is already being planned

-The Tornio terminal and the Skangas 30,000 cbm LNG terminal completed last summer in Pori, Finland, will in practice together cover the entire off-grid area without access to the natural gas pipeline network in Finland when taking onward transport into account.
+The Tornio terminal 50,000 cbm and 30,000 cbm LNG terminal completed in 2016 in Pori, Finland, will in practice together cover the entire off-grid area without access to the natural gas pipeline network in Finland when taking onward transport into account.

 Fact 4.
 The terminal offers a solution to marine pollution